amoisio/vue3-sandbox/notes/LEARN.md

 ```

 When using vue-loader, templates inside *.vue files are pre-compiled into JavaScript at build time.
 You don’t really need the compiler in the final bundle, and can therefore use the runtime-only build.

+## Directives

+Prefixed with `v-`.
+They apply special reactive behavious to the rendered DOM.